 Field trips may be offered during the school year.
 Classroom teachers will inform parents in advance of the details of these trips and secure permission from parents for their child's participation.
-The annual update of all of the eCollect Student Information Verification forms will be required for participation.
-There may be costs to the parent associated with such trips.
+The annual update of all of the PowerSchool forms will be required to participate in field trips.
+There may be costs to the parent(s) associated with such trips.
 Trips are considered a privilege; participation can be denied for just causes.
 Meetings with school personnel and parents will be convened to discuss particular situations.